alexander-dast/manifestoforchange-content/README.md

 On manifestoforchange.org.uk, a 'live' navigable website version of this same content will be displayed.
 It is intended that some form of forum for community discussion will be set up and from that this repository can be updated.

 The suggestion for the workflow is:
-1. discussion and/or research
+1. discussion and/or research (on a forum, community chat)
-2. a writeup of the key information in a clear and concise format
+2. a writeup of the key information in a clear and concise format (markdown + attachments)
-3. pull request onto the current `v{whatever_version}` branch
+3. pull request onto the current `v{whatever_version}` branch.
 4. regular larger version releases for the 'manifesto' to `main` and indirectly to the website.
-But this may be subject to change.
+This may be subject to change, based on what is simple and works best.